 And then we played together, a little, but for some reason at five I couldn't keep up with him at forty-five.
 I couldn't serve with enough power.
 My backhand was weak.
 So, my lessons were abandoned, even though at that point I liked tennis.
 He decided to take it up again with me when I was 10, but at this point, he had gout and arthritis and who-knew-what, and he couldn't keep up with me.
 Again, one match and done.

+I artistically blurred the upper part of Stepmom's face to protect her identity.
+Not that anybody ever looked at her eyes anyway.
 She had a very nice smile, too - another thing that got passed right over.

 Of course, I got the full brunt of his anger both times he - I mean I - quit, because "I" had failed him.
 I didn't understand then how Narcissists worked, how they could flatter you and make you feel soooo good, and then, when they turned, make you feel soooo bad.